 Marriage and Common-Law Relationships

-Individuals in married or common-law relationships, whether same or opposite sex, have certain rights and obligations.
+Individuals in married or common-law relationships have certain rights and obligations.
 Legal marriage gives status to individuals as spouses, resulting in certain rights and obligations.
 The law places some restrictions on who can enter into a valid marriage.
 There are also rules about how a valid marriage takes place.

 Who cannot legally marry?

 Persons under the age of 16: Under Canada’s Civil Marriage Act, a person under 16 is prohibited from marrying.
 Persons between the ages of 16 and 18 years of age cannot marry unless a judge gives written consent, or in other circumstances set out in The Marriage Act.

 Closely related persons: A person may not marry their grandparent, parent, child, grandchild, or sibling (brother or sister).

 Persons who have committees appointed for them under The Mental Health Act cannot marry, unless a psychiatrist certifies in writing that they are able to understand the nature of marriage and its duties and responsibilities.